Code-Institute-Submissions/ConcreteStudio/README.md

 #### CSS
 -
 ### Unfixed Bugs
+- There are no unfixed bugs.
 ## Deployment
 #### The site was deployed to GitHub.
 The steps to deploy are as follows:
+- Open GitHub in a new tab.
+- Click on on project name (in this case: ConcreteStudios)
+- Click on settings in the navigation bar below the file name.
+- Click on "pages" in the general menu on the left hand side of the page.
+- The site is now deployed.
 ## Credits
 ### Content
 ### Media